DeviationTX/deviation-manual/source/ch_protocols.rst

 ------------------
 The Bugs3 protocol is used to control MJX Bugs3 and Bugs8 aicraft.  |a7105-note| |mod-install-link|

-This protocol requires a special binding procedure.
-To bind follow these steps:

-#) In the bugs3 model delete all the digits of the fixed id.
-The display should say fixed id None.
-#) Click Bind on the model screen.
-#) Apply power to the bugs3.
-The bugs3 should react but deviation bind dialog will remain.
-#) Turn the transmitter off (this saves the model with radioid stored in the fixed id).
-#) Turn the transmitter on, go to the model screen, the fixed id should be the radioid.
-#) With the right radioid bind should succeed.
-Click Bind on the model screen.
-#) Apply power to the bugs3.
-Now it should connect.
-(If not, then repeat 6-7).
+To bind first choose the bugs3 protocol and click Bind.
+Then apply power to the aircraft.
+The bind dialog will disappear if bind is successful.
+The aircraft's radio id is stored in the model Fixed ID field.
+Do not change this value.

 Channels used for controlling functions.
 Set channel value greater than zero to activate.